tmpim/casket-docs/docs/http.ipfilter.md

 }
 ```

-`casketfile` will block any client IP that appears as a file name in the `blacklisted` directory.
+Casket will block any client IP that appears as a file name in the `blacklisted` directory.
 A relative pathname is
-relative to the CWD when `casketfile` is started.
+relative to the CWD when Casket is started.
 When putting the blacklisted directory in the web server document tree you
 should also add an `internal` directive to ensure those files are not visible via HTTP GET requests.
 For example,
 `internal /blacklisted/`.
 You can also specify an absolute pathname to locate the blacklist directory outside the
 document tree.
 You can create the file in the root of the blacklist directory.
 This is known as using a &#34;flat&#34;